micro-os-plus/utils-lists-xpack/website/pages/home.md

-This project provides the **source code** for a library that implements the **µOS++ C++ intrusive double linked lists**, a special class of lists that store the links inside the listed objects, in order to avoid dynamic memory allocations, a useful feature in embedded systems.
+This project provides the **source code** for a library that implements the **µOS++ C++ intrusive double linked lists**, a special class of lists that store the links inside the list elements, in order to avoid dynamic memory allocations, a feature appreciated in embedded systems.

 The **open source** project is hosted on GitHub as [micro-os-plus/utils-lists-xpack](https://github.com/micro-os-plus/utils-lists-xpack)